Sparse Generalized Yule-Walker Estimation for Large Spatio-temporal Autoregressions with an Application to NO2 Satellite Data: Introduction

 Elaborating on the empirical application, we collect daily $\text{NO}_2$ column densities from August 2018 to October 2020, recorded by the TROPOspheric Monitoring Instrument (TROPOMI) on board of the Corpernicus Sentinel-5 Precursor satellite.
-Each spatial unit in this application corresponds to an aggegration of a small number of pixels on the satellite image.
+Each spatial unit is an aggregation of a small number of pixels on the satellite image.
 We find that SPLASH constructs more accurate one-step ahead predictions for all spatial units compared to the procedure in \citet{Gao2019}, while outperforming a competitive penalized VAR benchmark for the majority of spatial units.
 In addition, we find evidence for spatial interactions between first-order neighbours and second-order neighbours (i.e. neighbours of neighbours).